Description

 - Less common than nausea but can occur

-- Typically resolves with continued use
+- Often resolves with continued use

 - Anti-emetic medication if needed